Event-RGB Fusion for Spacecraft Pose Estimation Under Harsh Lighting: Event-RGB dataset for spacecraft pose estimation

 \subsection{Dataset availability, statistics and samples}

-Our labeled dataset for spacecraft pose estimation using RGB and event fusion will be publicly released at~\cite{jawaidnoveldataset25}.
+Our labeled dataset dubbed FRESH (Fusion with RGB and Events for Spacecraft pose estimation under Harsh lighting) has been publicly released at~\cite{jawaidnoveldataset25}.

 The data sequences are named in the format: \texttt{<object>-<trajectory\_index>-<distance>} where: \begin{itemize} \item $\texttt{object}\in\{satty, cassini, soho\}$, \item $\texttt{trajectory\_index}\in\{1,2,3,4\}$, \item $\texttt{distance}\in\{close,far\}$ \end{itemize} The event count in each sequence range from $\approx20\;Mil.$ events to $\approx60\;Mil.$.
 The frame count ranges from $\approx250$ to $\approx450$ where roughly one-third of the frames are affected by harsh lighting and roughly another third of the frames affected by low-motion.
 For $trajectory\_index=2$ the harsh lighting period and low-motion period overlap whereas for all other sequences the harsh lighting period is followed by the low-motion period.
 Frame ranges for these periods are included in the metadata to aid in reproducing our results.
 In the results section~\ref{sec:results}, we plot these regions on the error charts.
 See Fig.~\ref{fig:datasamples} for qualitative samples of the data.